 Q #2: My wife gets to the brink but can’t orgasm.
 We’re in our 60s and had a wonderful sex life for 35 years.
 I always waited for her to orgasm first, and she never had a problem getting there until a couple of months ago.
 She says she still loves me and enjoys sex, but she’s frustrated.
 She does not like me to give her oral sex and acts like I am crazy when I suggest a vibrator.

 A: See a doctor first.
 If this change was sudden, it may be a medical problem.
 Just as sudden loss of erections can signal an underlying medical condition, so can inability for the clitoris to get aroused enough for orgasm.
 If there’s no medical cause, it’s common as we age to need more intense stimulation or different kinds of stimulation to reach orgasm.
 Encourage your wife to reconsider vibrators.
 They’re called sex “toys,” but they’re really sex “tools” with the sole function of giving us orgasms.
-Show her A Senior’s Guide to Vibrators and watch my webinar “Sex Toys for Seniors” together.
+Watch my webinar “Sex Toys for Seniors” together.

 Q #3: I love my husband very much, but I dread sex with all my heart.
 He had a radical prostatectomy 20 years ago.
 We’re 66, and hardly any sex has been okay for years.
 I don’t want it.
 My husband, on the contrary, even though he has no nerve endings, now wants sex practically every day.
 I do it just for him to finish.